Vivo X300 Ultra, X300 FE teased ahead of India launch: What to expect

 What you can expect from the vivo X300 Ultra and the X300 FE is the camera performance, especially while continuing its partnership with ZEISS.
 Here is what has been revealed and everything else that you can expect.
 Also Read: Vivo X300 Ultra India launch date leaked, X300 FE may debut together

-The tech giant has already revealed the design of both phones.
+The company has already revealed the design of both phones.
 The X300 Ultra sticks with a large circular camera module, while the X300 FE goes for a more compact look with a pill-shaped camera island.
-Both phones are tipped to feature triple rear cameras tuned by ZEISS.
 Also Read: Vivo X300 Ultra India launch date leaked, specs hint at big camera upgrade

+Both phones are expected to feature triple rear cameras tuned by ZEISS, which has been a key part of vivo’s flagship lineup for a while now.

-One interesting addition this year is support for external camera accessories, including a telephoto extender, just like we get with the vivo X300 Pro.
+One interesting addition this year is support for external camera accessories, including a telephoto extender.
+This is something we don’t usually see in mainstream smartphones and could push zoom capabilities further.

 The Ultra model is clearly the more premium option.
-Based on the China’s variant, it is expected to be powered by a flagship Snapdragon 8 Elite Gen 5 chipset, paired with a large 7000mAh battery with 100W wired charging support and 40W wireless charging.
+It is expected to be powered by a flagship Snapdragon chipset, paired with a large battery that could go beyond 6,500mAh.
+On the camera side, leaks suggest a setup focused on high-resolution sensors and advanced zoom, including a periscope lens.
+The phone may also support fast wired and wireless charging.

-On the camera side, it may feature a 200MP main camera along with a 200MP periscope telephoto and a 50MP ultra-wide lens at the back.

 Alongside the Ultra, vivo is also bringing the X300 FE, which seems to be a slightly more accessible flagship.
 It is expected to feature a smaller display, lighter design, and a different camera layout, while still keeping the ZEISS-tuned optics.
 The FE model may also support external zoom accessories, although at a slightly lower range compared to the Ultra.